douglascvas/node-boot/README.md

-## What is springify?
+## What is node-boot?

-Well, it is an attempt to borrow some functionalities from Spring, a Java framework for IOC (invesion of controll / dependency injection), MVC (Model View Controller), bringing it to typescript.
+Node Boot is a framework for dependency injection (IoC) and REST management.

 ## Ok, what can I do with it?

-You can simplify [a lot] your Node.JS development by using Dependency Injection, and RESTful apis using simple annotations.
+You can simplify [a lot] your Node.JS development with Typescript by using Dependency Injection, and RESTful apis throughout simple annotations.

 ## Sounds nice, could you give me an example?